Key Takeaways

 Can’t I just train my employees to spot these emails?

-Training is great, but even the smartest employee can be fooled by a Generative AI email that looks 100% identical to a message from the CEO.
-Technology should be your first line of defense, so your employees only have to deal with the 1% that slips through.
+Training is great, but even the smartest employee can be fooled by phishing emails that looks 100% identical to a message from an executive or client.
+Technology should be your first line of defense, so your employees only have to deal with their business responsibilities.